lizbur10/js-advanced-functions-first-class-functions-readme/README.md

 #### Function expressions and hoisting

 One thing to note when you're debating whether to use a function declaration or a function expression stored in a variable: **function expressions are not hoisted**.
 Remember, hoisting is the somewhat ill-fitting name for the process whereby the JavaScript engine stores function (and variable) declarations in memory during the compilation phase.
-Since they're already stored in memory by the time the execution phase starts, we can refer those 'hoisted' functions before their lexical declaration — that is, above where they're written in the code:
+Since they're already stored in memory by the time the execution phase starts, we can refer to those 'hoisted' functions before their lexical declaration — that is, above where they're written in the code:

 ```js
 sayHi();